Former Juul exec alleges company shipped tainted products

 Juul's website states that its pods are intended for use "soon after purchase."

 Last month Burns was replaced by K.C.
-Crosthwaite, a former executive for Altria, the Big Tobacco firm which owns a 35 percent stake in privately held Juul.
+Crosthwaite, a former executive for Altria, the Big Tobacco firm that owns a 35% stake in privately held Juul.

 According to the latest government survey, more than 1 in 4 high school students reported using e-cigarettes in the previous month, despite federal law banning sales to those under 18.